Honors Faculty Mentor Awards

 - List of at least two previously mentored students – include titles of their honors projects and dates of project completion.
 This information is available by contacting Drs.
 Bruce or Horan.

 - Description of mentoring activity – no more than two pages, double-spaced, in length.
-Explanation from nominee how their mentor worked with them in regards to undergraduate research and mentorship.
-The nominee should explain specifically their research experience with their mentor and identify what types of activities they completed under their mentorship.
-Also, include comments on the mentor’s effectiveness and overall positive impacts on the student’s undergraduate research and scholarly creativity.
+Explanation (from student nominator) how their mentor worked with them in regards to undergraduate research and mentorship.
+The nominator should specifically explain their research experience with their mentor and identify what types of activities they completed under their mentorship.
+Also, the nominator should include comments on the mentor’s effectiveness and overall positive impacts on the student’s undergraduate research and scholarly creativity.

 - One-page letter of recommendation from another faculty member in nominee’s department.
 (This must be requested by the student making the nomination.
 Students may ask the nominee for suggestions if needed.)